mem48/geocompr/main.md

 # Introduction {#intro}

 This book is about harnessing the power of modern computers to *do things* with geographical data.
-What defines geocomputation as a development on previous work its emphasis on "creative and experimental" applications that a computational perspective enables [@longley_geocomputation:_1998]
+What defines geocomputation as a development on previous work its emphasis on "creative and experimental" applications that a computational perspective enables [@longley_geocomputation:_1998].
-The book is also about algorithms, which are vital for advanced geographical research.
-This is captured in the following quote from another seminal book on the subject [@openshaw_geocomputation_2000]:
+This book shows how to use and developing new methods, 'geo-tools' for advanced geographical research [@openshaw_geocomputation_2000]:

 > GeoComputation is about using the various different types of geodata and about developing relevant geo-tools within the overall context of a 'scientific'